potapenko/re-catch/README.md

 ## Restrictions

-Error boundaried catch only error on render phase.
+Error boundaried catch only error on rendering phase.

 Error boundaries do not catch errors for: